 The Lancaster family maintained the Three Castles, including Skenfrith, for the next two centuries, but only Grosmont was used as a residence.
 By the 16th century, Skenfrith and its two sister castles, Grosmont and White, had been abandoned and were falling into ruin.

 Skenfrith Castle almost disappeared from history at that time.
 It passed through several hands, including those of Henry IV, the Dukes of Lancaster, and the Dukes of Beaufort, until it was finally given to the National Trust.
-Today, Skenfrith, along with Grosmont and White, is conserved by Cadw, the Welsh historical agency.
+Today, Skenfrith, along with Grosmont and White Castle, is conserved by Cadw, the Welsh historical agency.